 Download & Other Tools

-- Definition: Estimated percentage of own children in families (see footnote) ages 0-17 living above and below the Federal Poverty Level (FPL), by income level.
+- Definition: Estimated percentage of children ages 0-17 living in families with incomes above and below the Federal Poverty Level (FPL), by income level.
 (E.g., in 2014, 22.7% of children in California lived in families with incomes below the federal poverty threshold (0-99% of FPL).
 The FPL was $24,008 for a family of two adults and two children in 2014.)

 - Data Source: U.S. Census Bureau, American Community Survey (Sep.
 2015).

-- Footnote: Data presented are for 'own children' (i.e., children ages 0-17 who are sons or daughters by birth, marriage (a stepchild), or adoption).
-Data are displayed for geographies with at least 65,000 people based on 2014 population estimates.
+- Footnote: Data are displayed for geographies with at least 65,000 people based on 2014 population estimates.
 These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
 LNE (Low Number Event) refers to estimates that have been suppressed because the margin of error was greater than 5 percentage points.
 N/A means that data are not available.
 Some regions listed are Census Designated Places (CDPs), such as East Los Angeles; CDPs are communities within the unincorporated part of a county.

 - Measures of Family Income and Poverty on Kidsdata.org